omahs/jelly-verse-contracts/docs/BuyJLYwithUSDTUml.md

 ## Characteristics

 - JLY tokens can be bought with USDT
-    - USDT should be deposited to the USDT-JLY pool (along with appropiate amount of JLY, based on rate)
+    - USDT should be deposited to the USDT-JLY pool (along with appropriate amount of JLY, based on rate)

 ## Sequence Diagrams